 - Extensive marine, avian and land wildlife including Brown bears

 - Transfers to and from ship at arrival and departure

 - All meals on board

 - All excursions shown in itinerary

-A day of local culture visiting town of Egvekinot on the shores of Kresta Bay.
+Your first day will be a day of local culture as we visit the town of Egvekinot on the shores of Kresta Bay.
 The town was built by Gulag prisoners who were then forced to construct a road to the mine.
-We explore the town which has an excellent museum, the road and tundra as well as visit the Arctic circle.
+We explore the town which has an excellent museum, the road and tundra as well as visit the Arctic Circle.